lfrestrepog/if-docs/website/docs/04-specification/graph.md

 ![](../../static/img//bcb0066204a750f6b18a43a627c66b90.png)

-A computation of an Impact Graph can create one Impact Metric.
+A computation of a Graph can create one Impact Metric.
 It can also be configured to return a **time series of outputs**, so you can identify the moments when impact is higher or lower.
 Importantly a time series is computed for every node (grouping or component) in the graph so that you can analyze the source of impact structurally and temporally.

 ### Pipeline

-See [Computation Pipeline](./computation-pipeline.md) for details regarding the phases of an Impact Graph Computation.
+See [Computation Pipeline](./computation-pipeline.md) for details regarding the phases of a Graph Computation.

 In summary, there are 4 phases:
 - **Calculation**: Calculating the outputs of every component leaf node.